egwong/veristeg/README.md

 This steganography implementation uses a very stupid pseudo-random system to hide data and verify that the data has not changed through the use of SHA256 hash verification.

 **Steganography Implementation**
-* Veristeg uses the first pixel (pixel 0) as a seed for a pseudo-random algorithm to randomly choose pixels in the image to contain the hidden data.
+* Veristeg uses the first pixel's (pixel 0) blue value as a seed for a 2-part pseudo-random algorithm to randomly choose pixels in the image to contain the hidden data.
-* The length of the message data is hidden in the same manner where the bottom right corner (pixel (x_max, y_max)) is used as a initialization vector for where the length declaration is going to hide.
+* The length of the message data is hidden in the same manner where a 2-part pseudo-random algorithm is used as an initialization vector for where the length declaration is going to hide.
 * To save space and increase the amount of data that can be hidden, I implemented Huffman Encoding over UTF-8.
 I opted to not use Morse Code (even though it is smaller than my Huffman implementation) because Huffman solves the issue of intermediate representations being prefixes of other intermediate representations.
 The Huffman tree was built using the greedy algorithm discussed in CSC445 (Algorithms).
 * The Huffman Encoding was also so that if the data was found, it would be significantly less obvious than if it was just UTF-8
-* All data is hidden in the LSB of the red channel
+* All data is hidden in the LSB of the red channel (for now, I want to change this later)
+* The 2-part pseudo-random algorithm first creates 2 initialization vectors using a golden-ratio (phi) and offset (offset starts at pixel[0,0]'s blue value but gets incremented if a collision exists or an IV == 0), each IV correlates to a pixel in the image, the IV's pixel is then used to create a seed (r * g + b) and is then fed into a deterministic RNG to begin generating pixel-places for data.
+The two IVs correlate to the length declaration and message placements respectively.

 **Hash Verification Implementation**
 * Veristeg uses a SHA256 hash to verify the data has not been modified.